 So many people are “spiritually curious,” but don’t know where to explore this further without feeling judged or self conscious.
 Other people find themselves at a spiritual crossroads in their lives, and would love to find a welcoming, confidential, non-judgmental place in which to find clarity, direction and wholeness.

 I provide So(U)L coaching and spiritual direction, a model of spiritual guidance with roots in a variety of spiritual and cultural traditions.

 Some folks are curious about creating a daily spiritual practice, or want to connect to their inner lives (however they define that).
 Others want to revisit in a new way the religion in which they were raised.
-Others are seekers from many different religious, cultural and spiritual traditions to explore their inner lives, perhaps with no particular religious affiliation.
 They might describe themselves as eclectic, multi-faith or wondering wanderers.
 For some people, it’s all about God; for others, it has nothing to do with any kind of god.

 Meaning-making.
 Belonging.
 Connection.
 Soulfulness.
 Wholeness.

-Here are a few short videos about spiritual direction, including a brief description of discernment as a spiritual practice, and a conversation with my colleague Wendie Bernstein Lash about working with the Shadow in spiritual direction, and a little bit of my own story:
+Here are a few short videos about spiritual direction, including a brief description of discernment as a spiritual practice, a conversation with my colleague Wendie Bernstein Lash about working with the Shadow in spiritual direction, and a little bit of my own story: